Frank Ellis (lecturer)

-Frank Ellis is an author and former lecturer in Russian and Slavonic Studies at the University of Leeds who was suspended for alleged racism.
+Frank Ellis is an author and former lecturer in Russian and Slavonic Studies at the University of Leeds.

 Life

 Before entering academia, Ellis served in the Parachute Regiment and the Special Air Service.
 Prior to his appointment at Leeds University he taught at the University of Nevada, Las Vegas.

 In 2000, Ellis was criticised after making plans to attend a conference hosted by American Renaissance, where he would deliver a speech attacking the findings of the inquiry into the murder of Stephen Lawrence (the "Macpherson Report"), under the title "Racial Hysteria in Britain".
 Ellis had written for white supremacist magazine American Renaissance before the conference, and continued writing for it after.
 He subsequently published, in early 2001, his book The Macpherson Report – Anti-Racist Hysteria and the Sovietisation of Britain, with a preface by Antony Flew.